 Infant mortality rates have almost halved, school enrollment and access to electricity have doubled, and there has been strong economic growth and the strengthening of state institutions.
 In stark contrast to Venezuela, infrastructure and human capital investment have led to sustained economic development that continues to benefit the Timorese people.

 Despite recent economic growth, poverty in Timor-Leste remains stubbornly high.
-According to 2014 data from the World Bank, the percentage of the population living below the national poverty lines stands at 41.8 percent.
+According to 2014 data from the World Bank, the percentage of the population living below the national poverty line stands at 41.8 percent.
 The government has acknowledged the need for further development, and the current Strategic Development Plan (2011-2030) outlines a macro agenda to target three key areas: social capital, infrastructure, and economic development.

 Other countries are also stepping in to help with Timor-Leste’s ambition to reduce its reliance on oil and to improve its state institutions.
 Reducing poverty in Timor-Leste is in the interest of neighboring countries in particular because fostering development in the country opens new markets for their businesses.
 In March 2017, New Zealand and Timor-Leste signed a five-year cooperation agreement covering many areas including support for Timor-Leste’s organic coffee industry and assistance with government budgeting.